-Auto Defrost automatically sets the defrosting times and power levels to give even defrosting results for meats, poultry and fish.
+Auto Defrost automatically sets the defrosting times and power levels to give even defrosting results for meats, poultry and fish weighing up to 6 pounds.

 There is a handy guide located on the inside front of the oven.

 Conversion Guide